 How does it work?

-AeroCoach offers 2hr test sessions in various locations, ranging from wind tunnels to indoor and outdoor velodromes.
-At the velodrome there are also options to share the 2hrs with another rider.
+AeroCoach offers test sessions in various locations, ranging from wind tunnels to indoor and outdoor velodromes.
+At the velodrome and the wind tunnel there are also options to share a test session with another rider.

 For indoor velodrome sessions, the Garmin Track Aero System enables us to live track your aerodynamic drag (CdA) and gives instant feedback as to whether different positions or equipment changes are faster or slower.
 Outdoor sessions are completed with a data analyst track side, evaluating your data using AeroCoach custom software and hardware as changes are made to you and the bike.